lmouline/thesis/background/mde/notes.backup.md

 46. J. C. Georgas, A. v. d.
 Hoek, and R. N. Taylor.
 Using architectural models to manage and visualize runtime adaptation.
 Computer,
 47. C. Cetina, P. Giner, J. Fons, and V. Pelechano.
 Autonomic computing through reuse of variability models at runtime: The case of smart homes.
 Computer
 48. Fouquet Francois, Gr ́egory Nain, Brice Morin, Erwan Daubert, Olivier Barais, No ̈el Plouzeau, and Jean-Marc J ́ez ́equel.
 Kevoree modeling framework (kmf): Efficient modeling techniques for runtime use
-49. J.Kramer,Is abstraction the key to computing?

-# Bibliography

-1. S. Kent.
-Model Driven Engineering.
-In Proceedings of the 3rd IFM Conference, pages 286–298.
-Springer, 2002.
-2. J. Hutchinson, J. Whittle, and M. Rouncefield.
-Model-Driven Engineering Practices in Industry: Social, Organizational and Managerial Factors that Lead to Success or Failure.
-Science of Computer Programming